dalibor/dalibornasevic.com/_posts/2016-03-20-handling-bounces-fbls-and-list-unsubscribes.md

 - **Hard bounces**
   <p>Bounces that failed because of a permanent reason and should not be retried.
 In this group we have reasons like "bad-domain" and "bad-mailbox".
 Sending emails to non-existent mailbox will cause a reputation damage.</p>
 - **Soft bounces**
   <p>Bounces that failed because of a temporary reason.
-They can be retried few times but if issue persist they should be treated as permanent.
+They can be retried a few times but if issue persist they should be treated as permanent.
 An example would be when an account is over quota limit.</p>
 - **General bounces**
   <p>Bounces that failed because of a technical reason.
 They are usually treated as soft bounces, but they need to be carefully checked because they could hide an issue on the sending side like wrong format of the "From" header for an example.</p>